Extending the operating license of a decades old nuclear plant is big news.

 Following are quotes of note in these news developments:

-"There is no reason why the Seabrook license amendment should be approved before the hearing (on degraded concrete) occurs... public safety could be threatened by a premature approval of the license amendment" if C-10's concerns about Seabrook are not priorly heard. - Sen. Markey, Sen. Warren, and Rep. Moulton wrote to the Nuclear Regulatory Commission in a letter dated January 16, 2019.Some recent news coverage relative to Seabrook's license & C-10:
+"There is no reason why the Seabrook license amendment should be approved before the hearing (on degraded concrete) occurs... public safety could be threatened by a premature approval of the license amendment" if C-10's concerns about Seabrook are not priorly heard. - Sen. Markey, Sen. Warren, and Rep. Moulton wrote to the Nuclear Regulatory Commission in a letter dated January 16, 2019."Because NextEra’s license amendment request has been hidden from scrutiny behind the veil of ‘proprietary’ status granted by the NRC, the only truly independent peer review will be provided through C-10’s participation in this proceeding” -C-10 board member Chris Nord.

 WBUR: Supporters Say Seabrook Nuke Protects Climate; Critics Worry About Cracks In The Concrete